 Of course, results vary from person to person, and much depends on your goals, but we recommend 1-2 tablespoons a day.

-You can add MCT oil to your diet to achieve a variety of benefits, whether you're on a bulletproof or paleo diet and want the nutritional benefits, or if you're looking for something to give you a boost for weight loss.
+You can add MCT oil to your diet to achieve various benefits, whether you're on a bulletproof or paleo diet and want the nutritional benefits or if you're looking for something to give you a boost for weight loss.
 Maybe you need some help getting into ketosis or to help you maintain your keto diet.
 Whatever the case, MCT is a uniquely versatile workhorse of an ingredient.

 Many studies currently available state that further research is needed to conclude a daily recommended intake of MCT oil because it is hard to establish a median dose.

 That said, we are big proponents of self-experimentation.
 It's amazing what you can do when you treat your body and health like a controlled experiment.

 Try a small amount each day and gauge results.
 Then increase the dose slowly.
 Try a bit in your morning coffee or when making a Wild Butter Brew shake.
 Use a tsp for cooking some scrambled eggs.
 And so on.
 The options are limitless.

 With MCT oil, you have to be careful with the dose because if you are not used to taking it (especially on an empty stomach), you may experience side effects of nausea and diarrhea.

 I recommend that individuals use it with other foods since that offers a buffer to their gut and does not cause adverse side effects compared to taking the oil alone.